To apply, please fill out the application at the bottom of this page.

 Phiên bản PDF của đơn đăng ký có thể điền duy nhất là phiên bản tiếng Anh.
 Liên hệ với chúng tôi tại email@example.com để được hỗ trợ.

-Every year, the City of Mukilteo awards $10,000 in Community Grants.
+Generally, the pool for Community Support Grants is $10,000 per year.
+However, for Fiscal Years 2024 and 2025, there will be $50,000 available for each year.
 The objective of the City of Mukilteo Community Support Grants is to support projects that improve the quality of life for Mukilteo Residents.
 Funding is awarded to groups who promote special events and other activities that enhance the general well-being of the community.

 Eligible projects are defined broadly to encourage wide participation and innovative proposals.
 The City of Mukilteo’s Executive Department administers this program on behalf of the City after projects have been approved by the Mukilteo City Council.
 Please call 425.263.8018 or email firstname.lastname@example.org for assistance.